David-Durst/embeddedHaskellAetherling/README.md

 # Aetherling Embedded In Haskell

 This is the main repository for Aetherling.
+Aetherling appeared as a paper in PLDI 2020.
+For more details, please see the main [Aetherling site](https://aetherling.org).

 The [supplementary materials for the paper](aetherling-supplementary.pdf) can be found here.